 Tactical

-Relevant KPIs are set and reported against, but the lessons aren’t always used in planning.
+Relevant KPIs are set and reported against, but the lessons aren’t always used.

 Level 3